An Inside Look

 The pilot project tested adaptive signal control technology in four different areas.
 Area 1 covered 21 intersections operated by the City of Surprise and ADOT, and the agencies were tasked with traffic efficiency during the MLB Spring Training events.
 It was vital to deploy a solution allowing traffic to recover quickly from unexpected events, accidents, or lane

 blockages, along with effectively adjusting timings to accommodate seasonal swings in traffic volume.
-The GRIDSMART System was selected for detection and data collection and Kadence by Kimley Horn for adaptive control.
+The GRIDSMART Solution was selected for detection and data collection and Kadence by Kimley Horn for adaptive control.

 THE GRIDSMART SOLUTION